sr6033/news_kabada/README.md

 # Installation

 - Download the python file.
 - Type `crontab -e` in your terminal.
+(For windows follow this [link](https://stackoverflow.com/questions/7195503/setting-up-a-cron-job-in-windows)
 - Add this line: `@reboot /absolute/path/to/python2.7 /absolute/path/to/news_scrapper.py`

 # To do